kasakmasrani/titanic-eda-insights/README.md

 The goal of this task was to extract insights and patterns from the Titanic dataset using visualizations and descriptive statistics.

 ## 📁 Files Included
-- `task2.ipynb` — Jupyter notebook containing all the code, analysis, and visualizations.
+- `task.ipynb` — Jupyter notebook containing all the code, analysis, and visualizations.
 - `Titanic-Dataset.csv` — Dataset used for the analysis.
 - `.gitignore` — Python-specific ignore rules to keep the repo clean.